About the college

 There is a boat house on the banks of the river Thames, housing the college's rowing boats, and a number of college punts are available at the sports ground for student use in the summer term.

-New College will make every effort to accommodate students with disabilities.
+New College will make every effort to accommodate disabled students.
 Like many others in the University, the college is made up of very old buildings, which can make disabled access to some areas difficult for some applicants.
-However, New College recently built two state-of-the-art rooms for students with disabilities on the main College site.
+However, New College recently built two state-of-the-art rooms for disabled students on the main College site.

 The University has a useful page with accessibility information for all the colleges and buildings.